You accomplish work through tasks in the Content Marketing Platform (CMP). Each task moves through a workflow from creation to completion.

 Select publishing destination

-You can also schedule the publishing time on the publish cards.
+You can schedule the publishing time.

 View task history

-- Changes to task title and/or brief
+- Changes to task title and brief.

-- Uploads, downloads, and added attachments
+- Uploads, downloads, and added attachments.

 Delete a task